MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 Detected QR codes are persisted in memory by the driver.

-### How do I debug the app in Visual studio when I receive the "`Microsoft.MixedReality.QR.pdb` not found" error message?
+### How do I debug the app in Visual Studio when I receive the "`Microsoft.MixedReality.QR.pdb` not found" error message?

 Symbol loading for `Microsoft.MixedReality.QR.dll` was skipped because it isn’t specified in the included modules list.